The Puss Puss Model Who Rarely Posts Pictures of Her Cat

 Sneakers or slippers?
 Slippers for in the house, sneakers for out.

-What’s something your social media followers don’t know about you?
+What’s something your social-media followers don’t know about you?
 I don’t share a lot of my cat.
 Someone told me I love it less because I don’t post about it.
 I personally don’t care about pet pictures, but a lot of people love it.
 But I love baby pictures and I know a lot of people hate that.

 What was the last website you looked at? rapgenius.com